HOW TO HOST A PRIVATE

 We have talked about the importance of glassware to the bourbon tasting experience in previous articles.
 When served neat, proper glassware captures and releases the aroma of your bourbon better than wide-mouthed glasses.
 Of course any glass will do, but the only one I can put my vote behind is the Glencairn.
-You can pick up a set of 6 traditional Glencarin Crystal Whiskey Glasses here, or a set of 4 Glencairn Wide-Bowl Whisky Glasses here.
+You can pick up a set of 6 traditional Glencairn whiskey glasses, or set of 4 Riedel Vinum whiskey glasses.

 Whiskey Stones are odorless, tasteless, solid cubes that are usually made of soapstone that will chill your liquor without diluting it or interrupting its taste.

 For higher proof whiskeys, you may actually want some dilution with slow melting bourbon ice balls.
 Theres no secret to making bourbon ice balls – all one needs is a mold.
-These can be had cheaply by hunting around on Amazon.
+You can easily pick up a set of cocktail ice molds here.

 Depending on how extensive your tasting will be, you may want to pair your bourbons with some nice appetizers, a main course, and maybe even some desert.

 Hors d’oeuvres is the French word for appetizer, and are meant to sustain your guest while they meet and greet one another before the tasting begins.
 Hors d’oeuvres can also serve to stimulate the appetite, just as apéritifs do when served before meals.